 There are a number of assistance programs available to patients with bleeding disorders.
 Each program has unique guidelines and limits.
-The Chapter and the Hemophilia Center of Western Pennsylvania work together to help patients receive the maximum assistance needed to meet their needs and improve their current situation.
+The Western Pennsylvania Bleeding Disorders Foundation and the Hemophilia Center of Western Pennsylvania work together to help patients receive the maximum assistance needed to meet their needs and improve their current situation.
 Eligibility varies by program and each program has different monetary limits.

 WPBDF Patient Assistance Fund

-Examples of appropriate grants are for utility bills, transportation to treatment, rent support, period products for women with bleeding disorders, medical ID jewelry, medical supplies not covered by insurance, knee, elbow, and ankle braces, etc.
+Examples of appropriate grants are for utility bills, transportation to treatment, rent/mortgage support, utility bills, knee/elbow/ankle braces, medical ID jewelry, period products for women with bleeding disorders, and other medical supplies not covered by insurance.

 To assist in the review and validation of applications for aid, we accept requests from the Hemophilia Center of Western Pennsylvania and its affiliated social workers.
 These individuals typically know the candidates, understand their current financial state, and are better suited to determine the severity of the need for emergency funds.
 They can also assist with creating a plan and connecting candidates to community resources.
 The social workers submit the individual’s application for emergency aid supported by proper documentation.

-If the person needing assistance is not a patient of the Hemophilia Center of Western Pennsylvania, the Chapter will handle the request directly with the third party or the referring physician’s office.
+If the person needing assistance is not a patient of the Hemophilia Center of Western Pennsylvania, the Foundation will handle the request directly with the third party or the referring physician’s office.
 In this case, the patient must provide proof of medical condition or recommendation from his/her physician.
-They must also complete all paperwork to become a member of the Chapter if they have not already done so.
+They must also complete all paperwork to become a member of WPBDF if they have not already done so.

 Thank you to the Hemophilia Alliance Foundation and CVS for their support of this program!